dotqch/to-do-list/README.md

 ## Description

-todolist is using Node.js, Express, body-parser and EJS (Embedded JavaScript).
+todolist is built using Node.js, Express, body-parser and EJS (Embedded JavaScript).
 User can add and remove tasks from two list, day task list and work task list.

 ## Features